lmas/thesis/thesis.typ

 Not only is it possible, but it is also easy to adapt to new scenarios or environments, and can run independently with minimal human oversight.
-It was surprisingly easy to run the algorithm and getting results quickly, without having to do any pre-training of a model or fine tuning parameters (as is common for most machine learning models).
+It was unexpectedly easy to run the algorithm and getting results quickly, without having to do any pre-training of a model or fine tuning parameters (as is common for most machine learning models).
 Although, the results can be noisy at times and would require some fine tuning of,